 The British Film Institute is the lead body for film in the UK with the ambition to create a flourishing film environment in which innovation, opportunity and creativity can thrive.

-Arts Council England works to get great art to everyone by championing, developing and investing in artistic experiences that enrich people's lives.
+Arts Council England champions, develops and invests in artistic and cultural experiences that enrich people's lives.

 The largest broadcasting corporation in the world.
 The BBC produces programmes that inform, educate and entertain.